Creativity faucet: Increase your creativity

 One of the most valuable writing skills is the ability to generate novel ideas.

-Last year, I stumbled into a mental model to achieve this at will.
+Last year, I stumbled into a technique to achieve this at will.

 I was watching a documentary on songwriter Ed Sheeran.
 In it, he described his songwriting process.
 It struck me as identical to the process that author Neil Gaiman detailed in his Masterclass.